Real World Evidence Conference

 Brian D. Bradbury is Executive Director in the Center for Observational Research (CfOR) at Amgen, Inc, and an Adjunct Assistant Professor of Epidemiology at UCLA.
 He leads a team of epidemiologists, biostatisticians, data scientists and programmers who use real-world data (RWD) to generate evidence to support decision-making.
 His team is responsible for Amgen’s RWD platform, and for conducting epidemiologic research to characterize target patient populations, help design clinical studies, conduct post-marketing commitment studies, and execute comparative effectiveness and safety research.
 He received his DSc in Epidemiology from Boston University and has authored/co-authored 70+ publications in the area of pharmacoepidemiology.

-- Chief Scientific Officer & Senior Vice President
+- Chief Scientific Officer and Senior Vice President

 - IQVIA, United States